BU-Spark/se-bu-passport-arts/README.md

 ## Directory Structure

-auth/
+auth/ \
 Handles authentication of user by checking if they are logged in or not

-pages/
-All separate pages will be under this directory

-services/
-Handle services such as queries to Firebase from here

-classes/
+classes/ \
 All classes will be here

-components/
+components/ \
 Reusable widgets such as an event_widget will be placed here

+pages/ \
+All separate pages will be under this directory

+services/ \
+Handle services such as queries to Firebase and geolocation from here

+util/ \
+Handle in-app utilities such as profile image selection here